stolostron/multicluster-observability-addon/demo/demoScript.md

 For this demo we deployed a workload that would generate all the 3 signals.
 This workload is running on a namespace called `openshift-mcoa-demo-workload`

 - First we have the total amount of container memory being used on the namespace.
-- Second we have the logs being produced by all the containers on the namespace, and the actuall logs.
+- Second we have a visual representation of the logs being produced by the containers on the namespace, and the actuall logs.
 - Third we have a set of traces produced by a pod running on the namespace.

 ## 4. Takeaways